 Starting January 2019 we started delivering, Sound Conclusions, an exciting 30 month project funded by The National Lottery Community Fund, for people from Doncaster to get involved and volunteer in music and community radio services, funded by the TNL Community Fund

-129 participants have engaged in Sound Conclusions training and volunteering opportunities to date, including;
+Participants are engaged in Sound Conclusions training and volunteering opportunities as follows:

 A training programme designed for people interested in the Radio / Broadcast Media Industries, to develop new skills around various roles and functions within these industries.

-A training programme designed for people interested in the Music Industry, to develop new skills via a choice of routes including, Song Writing, Music Production, Event Promotion and Running a Record Label.
+A training programme designed for people interested in the Music Industry Partcipants develop new skills via a choice of routes including, Song Writing, Music Production, Event Promotion and Running a Record Label: